rj4raj/Vuln_Reports/Lab55.md

 2. Observe that a JavaScript confirmation popup is triggered immediately.

-3. This confirms that arbitrary JavaScript supplied via the "search" parameter is executed in the browser.
+3. This confirms that arbitrary JavaScript supplied via the `search` parameter is executed in the browser.

 ## Payload Used
 `rajvardha"+confirm("RAJVARDHAN")+"`